esp8266/Arduino/tests/host/README.txt

 local host interfaces.
 WiFi is trivialy emulated and reported as "just" already connected and usable.

-Cuurrently network emulation is a complete rewrite of WiFiClient+WiFiServer/ClientContext and WifiUdp/UdpContext using socket posix API.
+Currently network emulation is a complete rewrite of WiFiClient+WiFiServer/ClientContext and WifiUdp/UdpContext using socket posix API.
 Further work will optionally propose native lwIP library instead.